 Do you see what I mean?

 Once the price comes into an area of value, what’s next?

-Well, you want to look for a price rejection—it signals that the buyers are momentarily in control (and could push the price higher).
+Well, you want to do swing trading with patterns which represents price rejection—it signals that the buyers are momentarily in control (and could push the price higher).